- Iceland

 Hvannadalur

-A hidden valley near Jökulsárlón glacier lagoon
+A rarely visited valley near Jökulsárlón glacier lagoon

 Landmannalaugar